jesse-grabowski/social-feeds/docs/architecture/application.md

 This experience will allow a Social Media Manager to authorize Social Feeds to pull media from a Social Media Provider via the providers' individual authorization flows.

-The SPA will interact with the API via synchronous HTTP requests.
 The SPA will perform app authorization via one or more redirects, with part of this experience taking place on the providers' sites.

 ##### Feed Display